or1can/substance/NOTES.md

   A Component is a building block of any kind of database query.
 * Composable
-  (Analogous to an Presentable in the presentation API) A composable object can represent itself as a Component.
+  (Analogous to an Presentable in the presentation API) A composable object can represent itself as a Buildable.
 This allows non-Core classes to be included in queries.
 * Buildable
   (Analogous to an Renderable in the presentation API)